rhyslwells/Data-Archive/content/standardised/Model Deployment.md

 ---
-aliases:
+aliases: [Deployment]
-  - Deployment
 category:
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
+tags: [architecture]
-  - architecture
 ---
 Deploying a machine learning model involves moving it from a development environment to a production environment where it can make predictions on new data.